Coral-Ann/student-directory/README.md

 ruby directory.rb
 ```

-- Run the above in the command line.
+- Run the above in the command line, within the 'lib' folder.

 ## Purpose